 Pepper Plantations & Cooking Class

 Today we’re off to a local pepper plantation where we’ll learn everything you need to know about farming the famous Kampot peppers.
 Will it be fun?
 You pepper believe it will be!
 Tell you what, you’ll soon realise you know absolutely nothing about peppers.
 After that intensive lesson, it’s time to use your newfound pepper knowledge to cook a delicious, traditional Khmer meal, learning from the best in a traditional Cambodian cooking class.
 Will you be able to get a job as the head chef of a Michelin star restaurant now?
 Probably not.
 But you’ve got a tasty, Cambodian meal in your repertoire that’ll blow anyone’s socks off back home.
-In the evening, hop on some bikes and weave in and out of the quaint streets lined by faded blue and green wood shutters, making your way down to the waterside for a dinner overlooking the river.
+In the evening, we'll make our way in and out of the quaint streets lined by faded blue and green wood shutters, making your way down to the waterside for a dinner overlooking the river.
 Will it be anywhere near as good as the meal you cooked earlier?
 We all know the answer to that question.

 Pepper Plantations & Cooking Class